 Before you apply, please read this guidance thoroughly so that you understand the various steps in the application process.

-For a research degree, such as an MPhil or a PhD, you would normally need an upper second class honours degree (or equivalent).
+Typically you would need an upper second class honours degree (or equivalent).
 We recommend that you visit departmental research pages and contact potential supervisors to discuss the research areas you're interested in.
 This will help to ensure a proper match between you and your prospective supervisor.

 The following departments hold multiple recruitment rounds for some applicants:

-You'll need to provide supporting documents alongside your application.
+You need to provide supporting documents alongside your application.
 The required documents vary by course.
-Once you've chosen a course we'll tell you which supporting documents you'll need to provide.
+Once you've chosen a course we'll tell you which documents to provide.
 You can upload supporting documents during your application and after submission.

-If you're unable to apply online, you can apply by submitting a paper application.
+If you're unable to apply online, you can submit a paper application.
 Although we recommend you apply online where possible, as decision and response times are significantly longer for paper applications.

 If English is not your first language, you may be asked to provide evidence of your English language ability to the required level, in addition to any academic entry requirements.